Stay moving despite osteoarthritis by learning safe joint movements, setting your home up for easy access and embracing gentle movement exercises.

 - In the bathroom, try using grab bars, a raised toilet seat or a shower seat.

-- A cane, brace, or walker may help you walk more easily.
+- A cane, brace or walker may help you walk more easily.
 Make sure that it’s properly fitted and that you’re trained to use it.
 For knee braces, depending on where the osteoarthritis affects the knee (in the middle or on the sides), an unloader knee brace can help.
 Ask your orthopedist if one would help your knee.

 Exercise helps the whole body

 Whole-body resistance (strength) training helps tone the low back, core, hip and knee, which in turn provide better support to the hips and knees.
-Stretching exercised also help strengthen muscles that support and protect the joints.
+Stretching exercises also help strengthen muscles that support and protect the joints.
 Stretching can help increase your joints’ range of motion and reduce stiffness.

 “Exercises like yoga and tai chi can help improve balance, posture and coordination and can reduce falls,” Rummo said.